 A founder and principal of Bridgeway, LLC, a financial services company, Ms. Burad has served on the boards of Grace Cathedral, the San Francisco AIDS Foundation and Lutheran Social Services of North America, and has been chairperson of the URI Audit committee since 2007.

 Since 1988, Peter has had an extensive career in the arts as a creative director, producer, artistic director, music director, composer and a champion of intercultural dialogue.
-He has established himself as one of Australia’s leading cross cultural directors.
-Peter is a winner of the Intercultural Innovation Award and organised the winning slogan of the United Nations Alliance of Civilisations’ ‘Do One Thing for Diversity’ campaign.
-Peter was the Patron for the 2014 Model Global Parliament, an Ambassador for the 2014 Australian Internet Governance Forum and was recently elected as a World Music Councillor for the Music Council of Australia.
+He is a winner of the Intercultural Innovation Award and organised the winning slogan of the United Nations Alliance of Civilisations’ ‘Do One Thing for Diversity’ campaign.
+Peter was the Patron for the 2014 Model Global Parliament, an Ambassador for the 2014 Australian Internet Governance Forum and was elected as a World Music Councillor for the Music Council of Australia.

 Mr. Sanguila is Chairman of Muslim Sharing Skills for Peace & Development and Director of Pakigdait, a grassroots interfaith, peace-building civil society organization in Mindanao, Philippines.
 He has participated in the Summer Peace Building Institute of Eastern Mennonite University, Harrisonburg, Va., USA, and completed a course in “Islamic Theology: Mazhab Shinazi” at Al-Mufid University, Quom, Islamic Republic of Iran.